aaronGeb/gobooker/README.md

-# Concurrency Documentation — Concurrent Book Reservation System
+# Concurrent Book Reservation System

 ## Overview
 This service demonstrates safe concurrent reservations of books using: